balena-io/balena-sdk-python/DOCUMENTATION.md

     DeviceNotFound: if device couldn't be found.
 ### Function: register(app_name, uuid)

 Register a new device with a Resin.io application.
+This function only works if you log in using credentials or Auth Token.

 #### Args:
     app_name (str): application name.